JKutt/transformers_segmentation/courses/deepMag/report/document.md

     return PSF, center, Rf
 ```

-The output from the above code produces matrix $\p_k$ and for an entire layer $k$ of the model subsurface.
-Each entry in this matrix is the summation of the each cell in that layer for each observation point on the surface.
+The output from the above code produces matrix $\p_k$ for an entire layer $k$ of a discretzated model.
+Each entry in this matrix is the summation of the all cells in that layer for each observation point on the surface.
 Mentioned earlier, the magnetization data from a single layer [](#qk) of the model can be calculated in the Fourier domain [](#qkfft).
 The calculation is then reduced to:

 $$
 \label{qkifft}